fabric/fabric/docs/compatibility.rst

     The execution model is still subject to change, pending feedback during the alpha.
 Please don't hesitate to email the list or the developers if you have a use case that needs something Fabric doesn't provide right now!

 * Removed the old ``fab shell`` functionality, since the move to "just Python" should make vanilla ``python``/``ipython`` usage of Fabric much easier.

     * May add it back in later as a convenient shortcut to what basically amounts to running ``ipython`` + doing a handful of ``from fabric.foo import bar`` calls.

+* The undocumented `fab_quiet` option has been replaced by a much more granular set of output controls.
+For more info, see :ref:`output-controls`.

 Changes from alpha 1 to alpha 2